 The Texas School Coalition is an organization of public school districts, and we reflect the diversity that is Texas.
 We are large, small, and mid-size.
 We are urban, rural, and suburban.
-We are growing, declining, and stable in our enrollment.
+We are growing, declining, and stable in enrollment.
 Our students and parents reflect the ethnic and economic diversity of all families in Texas.
 They have the same talents and dreams of all Texans.
-Additionally, we are committed to the success of public education for ALL students in Texas.
-In doing so, we will strive to find common ground with other education advocacy groups.
+We are committed to the success of public education for ALL students in Texas.
+In doing so, we will strive to find common ground with other advocates and supporters of Texas public schools.

 The mission of the Texas School Coalition is to advocate for high standards of learning for every student in Texas; for a balanced partnership of local, state, and federal interests in public schools; for meaningful discretion of local boards over local funds for our public schools; and for investment in public schools as a foundation to our economic prosperity and preservation of our democracy.

-- Protect the promise of Additional State Aid for Tax Reduction (ASATR) until another funding source is put in place to ensure that no school receives less revenue.
+Keep the promise of Additional State Aid for Tax Reduction (ASATR)

 To download a PDF document stating these goals and objectives, please click here.